rancher/rke2/docs/security/policies.md

 #### Pod Security Policies

-RKE2 can be ran with or without the `--profile=cis-1.5` argument.
+RKE2 can be ran with or without the `profile: cis-1.5` configuration parameter.
 This will cause it to apply different PodSecurityPolicies (PSPs) at start-up.

 * If ran with the `cis-1.5` profile, RKE2 will apply a restrictive policy called `global-restricted-psp` to all namespaces except `kube-system`.
 The `kube-system` namespace needs a less restrictive policy named `system-unrestricted-psp` in order to launch critical components.
 * If ran without the `cis-1.5` profile, RKE2 will apply a completely unrestricted policy called `global-unrestricted-psp`, which is the equivalent of running without the PSP admission controller enabled.